Notre Dame de la Garde Basilica with golden Madonna statue illuminated at sunset overlooking Marseille, France

 What is the best time to visit Marseille?

-April-June and September-October offer ideal weather (18-28°C) for Calanques hiking without peak heat.
-July-August are hottest (28-35°C) and busiest.
-Winter (November-March) is mild (8-15°C) but windier—Mistral wind can blow for days.
+April-June and September-October offer ideal weather (18-28°C / 64-82°F) for Calanques hiking without peak heat.
+July-August are hottest (28-35°C / 82-95°F) and busiest.
+Winter (November-March) is mild (8-15°C / 46-59°F) but windier—Mistral wind can blow for days.
 Spring and fall perfect for walking and swimming.
-Calanques accessible April-June and September-November (closed in summer for fire risk).
+Calanques access is regulated June–September with occasional closures for fire risk.

 How much does a trip to Marseille cost per day?